-This guide breaks down average sound designer rates across games, film, and commercial projects so you can budget realistically and hire confidently.
+This guide breaks down average sound designer costs across games, film, and commercial projects so you can plan realistically and hire with confidence.

 Average Hourly Rate: